Why do I practice Yoga, Focusing and why and how do I share it...

 I was blessed to be able to learn from teachers like Richard Miller, Donna Farhi, Judith Hanson Lasater, David Frawley Alan Finger, Paul Grilley and Angela Farmer who have been influencing my practice and teaching.

-In 2008, I opened the YogaTree school here in Rickmansworth, (now also Chesham and Watford) offering weekly classes, workshops, and yoga retreats.
+In 2008, I opened the YogaTree school here in Rickmansworth, offering weekly classes, workshops, and yoga retreats.
 And that is being now surrounded by a network of beautiful people joining us here, which I am deeply grateful for.

 As for Focusing practice, it emerged from the meeting between yoga and my background as a Psychologist.
 I realized that through the field of my body, I am in touch with the information that cannot be entered through intellect alone.
 I wanted to engage with it, to make that felt knowing more palpable, translatable and relevant.
 Focusing made it possible and pointed to how to let the unclear bodily felt sense "open" into a whole field of intricate detail from which new steps of thought and action emerge.